-MATTERS AFFECTING THE PROPERTY

-- The seller is selling the property free from incumbrances.
-The seller is selling the property free from incumbrances, other than those mentioned In condition 3.1.2.

-The incumbrances subject to which the property is sold are:

-(a) those specified in the contract
+- MATTERS AFFECTING THE PROPERTY Freedom from incumbrances The seller is selling the property free from incumbrances, other than those mentioned In - condition 3.1.2.
+The incumbrances subject to which the property is sold are: (a) those specified in the contract (b) those discoverable by inspection of the property before the date of the contract.

-(b) those discoverable by inspection of the property before the date of the contract. - - those the seller does not and could not reasonably know about those, other than mortgages, which the buyer knows about entries made before the date of the contract in any public register except those maintained by the Land Registry or its Land Charges Department or by Companies - House public requirements. - After the contract is made, the seller is to give the buyer written details without delay of any new public requirement and of anything in writing which he learns about concerning a matter covered by condition 3.1.2.

-The buyer is to bear the cost of complying with any outstanding public requirement and is to indemnify the seller against any liability resulting from a public requirement.
+- those the seller does not and could not reasonably know about those, other than mortgages, which the buyer knows about entries made before the date of the contract in any public register except those maintained by the Land Registry or its Land Charges Department or by Companies - public requirements. - After the contract is made, the seller is to give the buyer written details without delay of any new public requirement and of anything in writing which he learns about concerning a matter covered by condition 3.1.2. - The buyer is to bear the cost of complying with any outstanding public requirement and is to indemnify the seller against any liability resulting from a public requirement. - Physical state - 3.2.1 - The buyer accepts the property in the physical state it is in at the date of the contract unless the seller is building or converting it.

-- rhysical state.
-The buyer accepts the property in the physical state it is in at the date of the contract unless the seller is building or converting it. - A leasehold property is sold subject to any subsisting breach of a condition or tenant's obligation relating to the physical state of the property which renders the lease liable to forfeiture. - to leafure.

-A sub-lease is granted subject to any subsisting breach of a condition or tenant's obligation relating to the physical state of the property which renders the seller's own lease liable to forfeiture.
+A leasehold property is sold subject to any subsisting breach of a condition or tenant's obligation relating to the physical state of the property which renders the lease liable to fortiging. - A sub-lease is granted subject to any subsisting breach of a condition or tenant's obligation relating to the physical state of the property which renders the seller's own lease liable to forfeiture.